Tillerson, Mattis present united front on North Korea, urge China to act

 'Business as usual'

-In a press briefing Monday, Guam Governor Eddie Baza Calvo and Homeland Security Adviser George Charfauros sought to reassure residents and visitors that Guam remained completely safe.
+In a press briefing, Guam Gov. Eddie Baza Calvo and Homeland Security Adviser George Charfauros sought to reassure residents and visitors that Guam remained completely safe.

 Calvo said that it was "business as usual" on the island.
 Charfauros added that the chance of a missile getting through the "various layers of defense" between North Korea and Guam were 0.0001%.